dmitry-ivanov/laravel-testing-tools/README.md

 #### `seeArtisanOutput()`

-Checks if specified string is seen as artisan output:
+Check if the specified string seen as artisan output:

 ```php
 $this->seeArtisanOutput('Hello, World!');